Systems Thinking

 Useful for long-term evaluations, Systems thinking allows us to understand the complex relationships that link two eventsin principle, distant from each other, or difficult to relate directly, allowing us to achieve a perspective that goes beyond the need to find someone responsible or assign blame.

-You may be interested: Deduction
+You may be interested: Prescribed

 Continue with: System in administration